OMSAS – Indigenous Applicants

 - Write a letter that declares your Indigenous ancestry and gives specific information about your First Nations, Treaty, community or organizational affiliation.
 You should include the following information in your letter:

-- why you would like to be considered as a candidate in the Indigenous Admissions Stream,
+- why you would like to be considered as a candidate in the Indigenous Admission Stream,

 - details about your cultural and personal background and